Spanish ship Rayo (1749): Rebuild

 In 1803 Rayo was taken into Cartagena Dockyard where she underwent rebuilding by Honorato Bouyon, emerging with a complete third deck linking her quarterdeck and forecastle, and consequently carrying an enhanced ordnance of 100 guns.

 Trafalgar

 Rayo was dismasted as a result of damage sustained in the battle.
-A few days later, Rayo went to sea in an attempt to recapture prizes taken by the British.
+A few days later, Rayo went to sea in an attempt to recapture prizes taken by the British Royal Navy.
 During this effort, she was captured by HMS Donegal.
 With a British prize crew aboard, she ran aground in the storm of 26 October and was wrecked.
-Her broken hull was set ablaze and destroyed by British sailors on 31 October.
+Her broken hull was burnt by Royal Navy sailors on 31 October.